 The cost for the 5 days of work for 2 kitchen builders was £1,500.
 This was from my own contact, so a lower rate than B&Q’s fitters and no doubt some independent fitters.
 This included a new sink and tap install (including plumbing), a new oven and induction install (rewiring electrics), Worktop install (cutting the wood), and kitchen wall tiling.

 B&Q Kitchen rating

 Overall I’ve rated the B&Q kitchen unit as 4/5 star.
-The customer service was good in-store and the kitchen unit delivery.
-Despite, the items being stored in my garage (as the wooden worktop needed to be cut outside to fit inside the flat), I was happy with the final design and the great new updated look.
-A few months later, and there is no visible wear and tear.
+The customer service was good in-store and the kitchen unit delivery was on time.
+Despite, the items being uncut and needing to be stored in my garage (as the wooden worktop needed to be cut outside to fit inside the flat), I was happy with the final design and the great new updated look.
+Many months later, and there is no visible wear and tear.
 If you need to touch up your Kitchen or get a complete refurbishment, I’d recommend B&Q, from my experience.
 If you do buy from B&Q, join up to their loyalty card and use a cashback site.

 Other referral codes